 Now I turn around and do the same thing again to access the data server that I’m interested in, so that’s going to be another SSH with another reverse port forward.
 I’m using SSH-agent again to forward my SSH key to the data server.

-Because we are using port forwarding, you will need to modify the Manual Connection Mode instruction in the Tecplot 360 User Manual.
+Because we are using port forwarding, you will need to modify the Manual Connection Mode instruction in the Tecplot 360 User Manual in our Documentation.

 First note, I do have SZL Server installed, and I’ve added it to my path, which is required.
 So I can just type szlserver, and instead of the IP address of my local machine here at Tecplot, I’ll just use localhost, and for the port, I’ll use the port that I forwarded from the remote data server.
 But I still do need this authentication key, and this likewise, it’s going to be different every time you do a remote data load.